Devon White (baseball): Coaching career

 In January 2017, White was hired by the Blue Jays organization to be the hitting coach of the Triple-A Buffalo Bisons.
 In July 2022, White was called up to the Blue Jays as the interim first base coach for incumbent Mark Budzinski who was on bereavement leave.

-Personal life

-A cousin of White's, Jayden Hylton, also plays baseball.
+White would not return to the Bisons coaching staff after the conclusion of the season.
+Since 2024, White has served as a "special assistant to player development" within the Jays organization.